pdarleyjr/puc-sim-manual-ui/README.md

+# Fire Pump Simulator

+A comprehensive fire pump operation and hydraulics training simulator.
+This application provides manual-mode operation training for firefighters, allowing them to practice pump operations, hydrant setups, and understand hydraulic calculations in a safe, virtual environment.

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.